Skip to Content

 – Punctured tires:

-• Step 1: Locate the puncture site: Identify the site on the tire’s tread area where the sharp object is pierced.
+Identify the site on the tire’s tread area where the sharp object is pierced.
 Don’t remove the object yet.
 If the puncture is on the tire’s sidewalls instead of the tread area, consider replacing it with a new tire.
-It can not be fixed easily, and you are better off purchasing a new tire instead of using this damaged piece.
+It can not be fixed quickly, and you are better off purchasing a new tire instead of using this damaged piece.

 – Tire fallen off a rim:

-For tubeless tires, it is possible if your tire loses contact with the rim due to a high cornering force and loses all the air.
+For tubeless tires, your tire may lose contact with the rim due to a high cornering force and lose all the air.
 It generally happens when tires have become old and are near the end of their service life.
 However, if you still want to fix this tire, you can follow the steps below:

 • Step 1: Tie a rope around the tread area: You need to manage any rope or a cord that can be tied around the tread area.
 Make sure the rope has a loop around it.